-Academic writing courses for bachelor or master students writing a thesis in English are held at an upper-intermediate/advanced level every second semester.
-The next courses are scheduled to take place in spring 2018.
+Academic writing courses for bachelor or master students who are writing a thesis in English are held at an upper-intermediate/advanced level every second semester.
+The next courses are scheduled to take place in spring 2019.

 Courses for doctoral students

 Academic writing courses for doctoral students are offered at upper-intermediate and advanced levels every second semester.
 These courses incorporate a range of approaches, including the analysis of sample authentic texts specific to participants' disciplines.
 Course participants are expected to submit regular writing assignments and are given individual guidance and feedback on revising their texts, some of which may later be incorporated into doctoral theses or articles submitted for publication.
-The next courses are planned for spring 2018.
-For further information please take a look at the information on our web page for doctoral students.
+The next courses are planned for autumn 2018.
+Further information will be available in June 2018 on our web page for doctoral students.

 TOEFL exam preparation